xlucn/dmenu_drun/README.md

   -X, --fullcmd         Show command line
 ```

-Note: all unknown arguments (not listed above) are passed to `dmenu`, so instead of specify `-d "dmenu -p prompt"`, you can use `-p prompt` directly.
+Note: all unknown arguments (not listed above) are passed to `dmenu`, so instead of specify `dmenu_drun -d "dmenu -p prompt"`, you can use `dmenu_drun -p prompt` directly.

 TODO:
 - Parse .menu and .directory files